aguirrediego/weight-initialization-relu-and-output-layers/README.md

 and faster convergence rates are achieved on the ImageNet data set when compared to state-of-the-art initialization techniques (LSUV, He, and Glorot).

 In this repository, you will find our initialization code (Keras).
-If you would like to use our initialization technique to your project, see 'main/simple_example.py' to learn how to do so.
+If you would like to add our initialization technique to your project, see 'main/simple_example.py' to learn how to do so.
 It's a fairly simple process.